-• See where the Army trained in the park, and raised awareness;
+- See where the Army trained and raised awareness;

-Your professional guide has written seven books tied to New York City history and has been leading walking tours since 1999.
-He has made numerous talks and lectures, and has been featured on the Travel Channel’s Mysteries at the Museum, and C-SPAN American History TV.
+Kevin C. Fitzpatrick has written eight books tied to New York City history and has been leading walking tours since 1999.
+He has made numerous talks and lectures, and has been featured on the Travel Channel’s Mysteries at the Museums, and C-SPAN American History TV.
+He is a member of the U.S. WWI Centennial Commission, the WWI Centennial Committee for New York City, and the East Coast Doughboys.
+World War I New York: A Guide to the City’s Enduring Ties to the Great War won the Apple Award in 2018 from the Guides Association for New York City for Outstanding Achievement in Non-Fiction Book Writing.

 This tour is designed for tourists, locals, families, and groups of friends.
 You’ll visit more than thirty locations and come away with a new appreciation for the area.